How to use summarise() in R

 avg_body_mass = mean(body_mass_g, na.rm = TRUE),

-mass_sd = sd(body_mass_g, na.rm = TRUE),
+sd_body_mass = sd(body_mass_g, na.rm = TRUE),

 .groups = "drop"

-# Advanced summarise with conditional logic and multiple functions
+# Advanced summary with conditional statistics

 group_by(species) |>